John Hunter and the Book of Tut — Free Play Demo

 What the Demo Includes

-The free play version gives full access to every feature in the game: base game spins across all 10 paylines, the Bonus Buy button at 100× virtual stake, and the free spins round with the random expanding symbol mechanic.
-The only thing missing from the demo is the ability to withdraw winnings — virtual credits reset when you refresh the page.
+The demo gives you everything: all 10 paylines, the Bonus Buy at 100× stake, and the full free spins round with the expanding symbol.
+Only difference from real money — you can't withdraw, and the credits reset on page refresh.
 Stake settings run from $0.10 to $100 per spin, and Autoplay is available for up to 100 spins.
 Turbo mode is accessible via the spacebar.
 The demo is the most efficient way to observe how frequently the book scatter lands, how the expanding symbol behaves across different bonus rounds, and what a realistic session at a given stake looks like without financial risk.
 Because Book of Tut uses a hit rate of 33.33%, every third spin in the demo produces some form of return — though the vast majority of base game hits return less than the stake.
 The informative value of the demo lies primarily in the bonus rounds, where the expanding symbol's non-adjacent payout mechanic is visible in action.

 Testing the Bonus Buy in Demo

-Because the free spins feature triggers on average once every 174 spins, a typical base game session may run 150 to 200 spins before producing a bonus.
-The Bonus Buy option eliminates this wait.
+The bonus fires every 174 spins on average, so base game sessions often run 150-200 spins before anything interesting happens.
+Bonus Buy skips all of that.
 In the demo, clicking Buy Free Spins at any stake level immediately opens the book animation and selects the expanding symbol at random.
 Running the Bonus Buy repeatedly in demo mode gives a realistic view of outcome distribution — some bonuses pay under 10× the purchase cost, while a retrigger chain with John Hunter as the expanding symbol can approach the theoretical 5,500× maximum.
 Testing 20 to 30 bought bonuses in demo provides enough data to understand the variance spread without spending real money.
 The demo Bonus Buy costs virtual credits, so players can run 50 or 100 consecutive feature purchases to build a larger outcome sample than would be financially practical in real-money play.
 Independent analysis of 11.7 million rounds shows the median bonus payout sits well below the 100× purchase price — the 5,500× maximum is a statistical outlier requiring the right symbol selection and a retrigger chain.

 Book of Tut game rules page 2 showing expanding symbol free spins mechanic description